Table of Contents Show

 - White Tea cleansing wash can be used directly on the skin.

-- White Tea Bags can also be used directly on any troubled skin spots to speed up the healing process.
+- White Tea Bags can also be used directly on troubled skin spots to speed up healing.

 Here is a list of options that you can try out.